ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

       uniqifier so that it offers the best possible efficiency for a variety of inputs.

+Okay, let's explore how the types of assignments that you will complete are connected to these levels of learning in Bloom's taxonomy!

 [^1]: See [Robert Talbert](https://rtalbert.org/)'s article [Re-thinking Bloom's Taxonomy for Flipped Learning Design](https://rtalbert.org/re-thinking-blooms-taxonomy-for-flipped-learning-design/)